Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 Create landingzone
 -----------

-The simplest way is to use the the directory `SDWH/Landingzone` but you can create another directory with the same structure (see user manual).
+The simplest way is to use the the directory `SDWH/Landingzone` from the git repository but you can create another directory with the same structure (see user manual).